 Goat’s milk also contains oligosaccharides – a type of carbohydrate also found in human milk.
 What’s more, the type and amount found in goat’s milk is much closer to human milk than other land animals’ (such as cows).

 These act as prebiotics (^), meaning that they help to feed the important beneficial bacteria found in our gut.
 Throughout digestive system – particularly the stomach and intestines – we have what is called the gut microbiome, gut flora, or gut microbiota.
 This is the collective term that refers to these trillions of bacteria

 What these do is quite complex, and vital to a healthy body and mind.
 Some of their main roles include the following:

 Additionally, we find many happy occurrences of nutrients in goat’s milk.
-It contains more calcium and beneficial fats than cow’s milk does, and also so a good amount of vitamin D. This makes it better at strengthening bones, and also makes it more beneficial for your skin and your heart!
+It contains more calcium and beneficial fats like MCT’s and Omega-3’s than cow’s milk does, and also so a good amount of vitamin D. This makes it better at strengthening bones, and also makes it more beneficial for your skin and your heart!

 Goat’s milk also provides other minerals.
 For example, phosphorus acts alongside calcium and vitamin D in strengthening bone health!
 At the same time, it’s beneficial for the brain, kidneys, cell creation, and metabolism.

 It also provides a small amount of selenium, which we spoke about above.
 Other important minerals and elements that goat’s milk provides include zinc, copper, potassium, and magnesium – meaning of great dose of antioxidants, too.
 This is useful for brain and heart health/function, the nervous system, skin health, immune system function, reproductive health, and cancer prevention.